 We cannot continue with the present lifestyle of the USA.
 It is not sustainable.
-Many people are concluding from this that we cannot live “as well as” that lifestyle — that we must give up many of its comforts.
+Many people are concluding from this that we cannot live “as well as” our present lifestyle — that we must give up many of its comforts.
 I disagree with them; I think they’re not being imaginative enough.

 I assert that we can create a new lifestyle that is sustainable and more comfortable than our present lifestyle.
 But it will be extremely different from our present lifestyle, and the transition will not be simple.

-Second, we’re going to have to retool our industries and infrastructure completely, to be biodegradable, renewable, carbon-neutral, and emissions-free.
+Second, we’re going to have to retool our industries and infrastructure completely, to be biodegradable, recyclable, renewable, carbon-neutral, and emissions-free.
 (That’s the “eco-” part.)
-We can keep the stuff we’ve already got, at least for a while, but we’ll have to completely redesign our production of new stuff, and eventually scrap all the old stuff and replace it — our factories, homes, farm implements, and so on.
+We can keep the stuff we’ve already got, for a while, but we’ll have to completely redesign our production of new stuff, and eventually scrap all the old stuff and replace it — our factories, homes, farm implements, and so on.
 It’s a much bigger change than the proverbial “gearing up for World War 2.”

-So our way of life will be very different.
+Our new way of life will be very different.
 But the fact that we are sharing instead of hoarding does not mean that our “standard of living” must go down.
 On the contrary, it will go UP quite a bit for everyone but the rich.
 Once capitalism is gone, all sorts of wonderful things become possible.